EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 Let’s simplify things a bit: I want you to imagine a person alone, in an empty room.

-The two atoms the person smiles and the person opens the door can be shown together.
+The two atoms "the person smiles" and "the person opens the door" can be shown together.
 It is physically possible to draw the person opening the door while smiling.

-However the atoms the person opens the door and the person closes the door are not parallelizable.
+However the atoms "the person opens the door" and "the person closes the door" are not parallelizable.
 No matter how hard you try, it’s pretty much impossible to show both the opening and closing of a door in one drawing, at least in a readable way.

-**If two atoms are NOT parallelizable, it’s almost ALWAYS a good idea to split them up into different panels.**
+**If two atoms are NOT parallelizable (and you need to show them both), it’s almost ALWAYS a good idea to split them up into different panels.**

 Unfortunately, things get a little more complicated when you add more characters to the mix.